MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/security-baseline-improvement.md

 The following changes to policy will help remediate the new risks and guide implementation.
 The list looks long, but adopting these policies might be easier than you'd think.

 - All deployed assets must be categorized by criticality and data classification.
-Classifications must be reviewed by the cloud governance team and the application owner before deployment to the cloud.
+The cloud governance team and the application owner must review these classifications before deployment to the cloud.
-- Applications that store or access protected data must be managed differently than those that don't.
+- Applications that store or access protected data must be managed differently than applications that don't.
 At a minimum, they should be segmented to avoid unintended access of protected data.
 - All protected data must be encrypted when at rest.
 This encryption is the default for all Azure Storage accounts.
 But you might need additional encryption strategies, including encryption of the data within the storage account, encryption of VMs, and database-level encryption when you use SQL in a VM (TDE and column encryption).
 - Mission-critical data can be deleted accidentally.
 You need to develop a data backup strategy to handle this risk and restore the data before the deletion point.
 A malicious admin can delete the mission-critical data and its backups as well.
 To handle this scenario, deletions of backup data should be soft deletions that can be reversed.
 Azure Backup can help with both of these scenarios.
 - Elevated permissions in any segment that contains protected data should be an exception.
 Any such exceptions should be recorded with the cloud governance team and audited regularly.